 This is not a systemic disease but a localized disease.
 Nidana parivarjana or avoiding causative factors is the beginning of the disease.
 This includes weight reduction and walking along uneven surface.

-Treatment procedures depend on the stage of the disease.
+The treatment procedures depend on the stage of the disease.

 Pouring of suitable herbal decoction (Kashaya) / medicated milk / medicated oil to the heel is very useful.

-Suitable herbal paste is applied to the heel till it gets dry itself.
+During this step of plantar fasciitis treatment in Melbourne, suitable herbal paste is applied to the heel till it gets dry itself.
 When dry it is removed using lukewarm water.This process is repeated many times a day.